sbrouet/userapi/README.md

 # Prerequisites

-## Prerequisites for runnning the application
+## Prerequisites for running the application
 In order for the UserApiApplication to be working you need to run the following components in that order (technical details follow)
 - running a RabbitMQ instance
 - running the UserApiApplication